1970 Chilean presidential election: Intelligence agencies

 Both the Central Intelligence Agency (CIA) and the KGB spent significant amounts of money to influence the outcome of the election.

 The CIA did not provide direct assistance to any candidate, as they had during the 1964 elections, but rather focused on anti-Allende propaganda, and the 40 Committee approved $435,000 for that purpose.
-In fact that represented only about half the money spent by the CIA to influence the election; the Church Committee put the total amount at between $800,000 and $1 million.
+In fact, that represented only about half the money spent by the CIA to influence the election; the Church Committee put the total amount at between $800,000 and $1 million.
 The money approved by the 40 Committee was used in a "scare campaign" of posters and pamphlets linking an Allende victory with the violence and repression associated with the Soviet Union.
 Editorials and news stories reinforcing this message were also written with CIA guidance, especially in the newspaper El Mercurio, and disseminated throughout the national media.
 The goal was to contribute to and exploit the political polarization and financial panic of the period.
 Besides propaganda, the CIA also funded an attempt to splinter the Radical Party away from the Popular Unity coalition.
 This CIA campaign was very inefficient.
-CIA director Richard Helms complained that he was ordered by the White House to "beat somebody with nobody".
+CIA director Richard Helms complained that he was ordered by the White House to "beat somebody with nobody."
 Although the 40 Committee had decided not to support any candidate directly, the CIA did help US companies in funding candidates.
-In total, US businesses spend about $700,000; half of that sum was provided by the International Telephone & Telegraph Corporation (ITT).
+In total, US businesses spent about $700,000; half of that sum was provided by the International Telephone & Telegraph Corporation (ITT).